 There’s always a risk the landlord will not renew the lease at all, so be aware.

 Looking for a more affordable rental?
 Or maybe a landlord who is flexible about guarantors, pets, or "flexing" a space with temporary walls?
-Put your search into the capable hands of Triplemint, a tech-savvy real estate brokerage founded by a pair of Yale grads in response to the frustrating apartment-search experiences of classmates and colleagues.
-Triplemint will charge a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent if you sign up here.
-Bonus: The agents at Triplemint are a delight to deal with.
+Put your search into the capable hands of The Agency, a tech-savvy real estate brokerage that's helped hundreds of Brick Underground readers find their ideal NYC apartments.
+The Agency will charge a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent if you sign up here.
+Bonus: The agents at The Agency are a delight to deal with.

 You Might Also Like